JPonceMDB/YELP/README.md

 # YELP
-Some insights based on YELP reviews dataset using Tableau
+Some insights based on YELP reviews dataset using Tableau.

 **Online version available**